 In 1954, Jimmy Sikes started Florida Tile in a small building in Florida to produce one specialty trim shape that wasn’t easy to find.
 The tile market was a vastly different landscape at that time.
 Small format wall tiles and extruded floor tiles were all the rage.
-Two tone effects were the cutting edge of decorating technology.
+Two-tone effects were the cutting edge of decorating technology.
 Florida Tile grew quickly and became an industry leader in adopting new technology to make increasingly more complicated products.

 In the decades since Florida Tile began, the tile market has changed considerably.
 Tiles have gotten much larger and the printing much more complicated.
 As a leader in responding to these changes in the market, Florida Tile has marked many firsts.
 The floor tile factory was the first to produce pressed floor tile in the US market.
-The Monoporosa wall tile lines were the first to produce large format glazed wall tile with a single pass through the kiln.
+The Monoporosa wall tile lines were the first to produce large-format glazed wall tile with a single pass through the kiln.
 The Roto-color machines were among the first installed in the US, and that spirit of innovation continues today.

 As a result of this partnership and after a $25 million investment, Florida Tile marked another first in September of 2007.
 The first tile came off of an ultra-modern porcelain production line in Kentucky, one of only three such factories in the US capable of making very large sized, through-body porcelain tile.
 Today, Florida Tile is adding HDP-High Definition Porcelain®

-What has never changed over the decades of business for Florida Tile is a dedication to its employees, customers, and society.
+What has never changed over the decades of business for Florida Tile is its dedication to its employees, customers, and society.
 Their safety and on-time delivery records are unrivaled in the industry.
-Florida Tile was the first to attain GREENGUARD certification for all of its products and one of the earliest producers to carry the Certified Porcelain mark on all of its porcelain lines.
-Another first, a unique partnership with a charitable organization that takes unsellable tile and provides floors for the underprivileged in the US and abroad keeping this tile out of landfills was begun in 2008.
+Florida Tile was the first to attain GREENGUARD® certification for all of its products and one of the earliest producers to carry the Certified Porcelain mark on all of its porcelain lines.
+Another first, a unique partnership with a charitable organization that takes the unsellable tile and provides floors for the underprivileged in the US and abroad keeping this tile out of landfills was begun in 2008.